Old Fashioned Peanut Butter Balls with Rice Krispies

 Instructions

-• Add the cereal and powdered sugar.
+• Add cereal and powdered sugar.
 Gently stir the Rice Krispies cereal until evenly coated with the peanut butter mixture.
-Then, mix the powdered sugar until everything is well combined and forms a firm, cohesive mixture.
+Then, add the powdered sugar and mix until everything is well combined and forms a firm, cohesive mixture.

 • Shape and chill.
 Line a cookie sheet with parchment or wax paper.
 Using a tablespoon, scoop out portions of the peanut butter mixture.
 Then, lightly grease your hands and roll each portion into a ball about the size of a walnut.
 Next, place the balls onto the lined cookie sheet and refrigerate for at least 30 minutes or until firm.